 Additionally, effective coaching from leaders should also increase individual and team performance.
 Leaders should provide regular, constructive guidance and feedback to help individuals build on their personal strengths and improve their development areas.

 The pandemic accelerated the focus on well-being in the workplace and leaders have a critical role to play in supporting positive well-being for their employees.
-The most effective leaders during the pandemic recognized the emotional stress and anxiety that individuals and teams were under and showed genuine care and concern towards their challenges.
+The most effective people-centered leaders during the pandemic recognized the emotional stress and anxiety that individuals and teams were under and showed genuine care and concern towards their challenges.

 Leading with empathy and compassion is important because, according to a recent report from the UK Chartered Institute for Personnel & Development, stress remains one of the leading causes of absence at work, and management style has been identified as one of the most common causes of stress by employees.